Iron Won’t Turn On? 6 Quick Fixes to Get It Working

 Method #5 Replace the Heating Element

-If your iron still won’t turn on, this could be because of a faulty heating element.
-If the heating element in your iron will not work, you could replace it.
-But replacing an element like this is not easy.
-Finding the part for your exact iron will be tricky and performing the repair is also very fiddly.
+If your iron is still not turning on, it could be because of a faulty heating element.
+If the heating element in your iron is faulty, you must replace it.
+However, in my experience, replacing such an element is not easy.
+First because finding the part for your exact iron will be tricky, and second because performing the repair can also be very fiddly.

 new irons in store